moorepants/learn-multibody-dynamics/translational.rst

    {}^N\bar{\alpha}^A \times\bar{r}^{S/P}
    {}^N\bar{\omega}^A\times\left({}^N\bar{\omega}^A \times\bar{r}^{S/P}\right)

-Here we see clear the tangential component of acceleration:
+This presentation of the acceleration shows the tangential component of
+acceleration:

 .. math::

    {}^N\bar{\alpha}^A \times\bar{r}^{S/P}

+:math:`{}^N\bar{\alpha}^A` can be calculated with:external:py:meth:`~sympy.physics.vector.point.Point.ang_acc_in` and used to find this component:

 .. jupyter-execute::

    me.cross(A.ang_acc_in(N), S.pos_from(P))

-And the radial component:
+This presentation also shows the radial component of acceleration:

 .. math::

    {}^N\bar{\omega}^A\times\left({}^N\bar{\omega}^A \times\bar{r}^{S/P}\right)

+which can also be calculated using the methods of with:external:py:class:`~sympy.physics.vector.point.Point`:

 .. jupyter-execute::

    me.cross(A.ang_vel_in(N), me.cross(A.ang_vel_in(N), S.pos_from(P)))

+Lastly, :external:py:meth:`~sympy.physics.vector.point.Point.a2pt_theory`
+calculates the acceleration using this thereom with:

 .. jupyter-execute::

    S.a2pt_theory(P, N, A)

+where :math:`S` and :math:`P` are fixed in :math:`A` and the velocity is desired in :math:`N`.

 Acceleration One Point Thereom
 ==============================